pltea/pltea.github.io/index.md

 # How do I join?

 The logistics are simple.
-You express your interest by joining our [Google Group][group] where we share a registration links for the next meeting.
+You express your interest by joining our [Google Group][group] and (or) in the [PLTea discord](https://discord.gg/d7xK5yuNYk), where we share a registration links for the next meeting.

 During PLTea, all participants are randomly assigned to breakout rooms.
 The rooms are shuffled every fifteen to twenty minutes.
 The event goes for as long as people express interest in sticking around!